mobxjs/mobx/docs/installation.md

 MobX works in browsers and Node.js environments that provide native `Proxy` support.

-React integration is available in two forms:
+There are three types of React bindings:

 -   [mobx-react-lite](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react-lite).
-Utilities to manually apply observation to function components.
+Utilities to manually apply observation
+-   [mobx-react-observer](https://github.com/christianalfoni/mobx-react-observer).
+Babel/swc plugin to automatically apply observation to components
 -   [mobx-react](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react).
-Wrapper around `mobx-react-lite` that also supports class components.
--   [mobx-react-observer](https://github.com/christianalfoni/mobx-react-observer).
-Babel/swc plugin to automatically apply observation to components.
+Support for class components

 Append the appropriate bindings for your use case to one of the commands below: